edoper/CNV-GWAS-Pipeline/README.md

 1 | 15718470 | 15789733 | NA21304 | 3 | CTRC,EFHD2,CELA2A
 1 | 15894607 | 16000741 | NA18534 | 4 | RSC1A1,AGMAT,DNAJC16,DDI2

-For further annotations, you can directly upload the filtered *all-cnv.filtered.bed* BED file to the Ensembl's variant effect predictor [VEP](https://www.ensembl.org/Tools/VEP) or [ANNOVAR](https://doc-openbio.readthedocs.io/projects/annovar/en/latest/) to annotate all relevant biological features.
+For further annotations, you can directly upload the filtered *mycnv.final.bed* BED file to the Ensembl's variant effect predictor [VEP](https://www.ensembl.org/Tools/VEP) or [ANNOVAR](https://doc-openbio.readthedocs.io/projects/annovar/en/latest/) to annotate all relevant biological features.
 For larger annotation procedures local VEP or ANNOVAR installation are recommended.

 ## Step 3.
 Burden analysis.

 ### Regions of Interest (or genes of interest)
 CNV burden analysis is a hypothesis-driven approach that requires the definition of at least one region of interest.
 A region of interest can be any genomic interval defined by the user, and usually takes the form of a gene set.
 Gene sets should be meaningful to the disease to extract valuable conclusions.
 There is no restriction in the type or number of regions that can be tested.
 To annotate regions of interest you might take advantage of the refseq.genes.bed file to generate a regions.of.interest.bed file.
 For this example we will use as "regions of interest" a list of 279 genes (gene.set.list) known to be associated to developmental disorders.
-Next you can interrogate is any CNVs are overlapping these regions and generate a mysamples.w.predictor list.
+Next you can interrogate if any CNVs are overlapping these regions and generate a mysamples.w.predictor list.
 ```
 awk -F"\t" 'BEGIN{OFS="\t"} FNR==NR{p[$4]=$0;next}{print p[$1]}' refseq.genes.bed gene.set.list | sort -V -k1,2 >regions.of.interest.bed
 bedtools intersect -a mycnvs.final.bed -b regions.of.interest.bed -wa | awk '{print $4"\t1"}' | sort | uniq >mysamples.w.predictor